-As charities and social enterprise embrace the move to remote working, we'll continue to share resources for staying in touch virtually, adapting to new working patterns and looking after your mental health.
+As charities and social enterprises embrace the move to remote working / hybride home and office working, explore these resources for staying in touch virtually, adapting to new working patterns and looking after your mental health.

-Access resouces on looking after your mental health during the Coronavirus outbreak here.
+Access resources on looking after your mental health during the Coronavirus outbreak here.

 Mind provide advice and support to empower anyone experiencing a mental health problem.
 They campaign to improve services, raise awareness and promote understanding.
 You can access a whole host of resources and support via their website.